Good to know

 For a shoe of this status, it is quite simply difficult to pin down one notable feature above the others.
 People all over the world have fallen in love with this shoe for a variety of reasons.
 They each have their own stories to tell when it comes to the Nike Air Force 1 Low.

-But, based on historical background the most notable feature in the Air Force series would have to be the Air Technology in the midsole.
+But, based on the historical background the most notable feature in the Air Force series would have to be the Air Technology in the midsole.
 As people very well know, Nike utilized for the first time an Air bag in the midsole of the Air Force 1.
 The Air Technology was particularly very prominent as it gave the shoe more cushioning without adding too much weight to its already considerable frame.

 Placing the Air bag in the midsole was a turning point in the Air Force 1’s humble beginnings.
 It created a stir as basketball players were willing to check the shoe’s performance and it also translated to a very comfortable feel for those who were already looking to test it for casual walks.
 In this sense, the iconic technology is very much the soul and character of the Nike Air Force 1 Low.